Questions and Answers

 A: There are hundreds of towns and municipalities in the USA with local bans

-Q: Are there towns in the Westchester that have local bans?
+Q: Are there towns in Westchester that have bag legislation?

 Q: What do stores have to say about the ban?

 A: Many store managers and employees share our concern about the environment.
 There is no proof of customer decline after a ban.
-In fact, a bag ban saves stores money.
+In fact, a reusable bag ordinance can save stores money.

-Q: Why is there a charge for take-out bags?
+Q: Why is there a charge for carry-out bags?

 Q: Will merchants have any help with the transition?

-Q: Can retailers just “eat the cost” of paper bags and not charge their customers?
+Q: Can retailers just “eat the cost” of the bags and not charge their customers?

 Q: How will this ordinance be enforced?

-Q: The Town of Bedford Bedford recycles the Single-use, disposable plastic shopping bags and some grocery stores collect them as well.
+Q: Some towns and recycle centers recycle disposable plastic shopping bags and some grocery stores collect them as well.
 Isn’t that easier?

 A: Even recycled, these plastic bags have little to no value.
 The collection and transport of the bags will further burden the environment.
 To make good new plastic out of old bags requires yet another process with additional chemicals.

-Q: Don’t the single-use, disposable plastic shopping bags create useful energy in an incinerator?
+Q: Can disposable plastic or paper shopping bags create useful energy in an incinerator?

 Q: Aren’t there other things more important for the environment to worry about?